Universality of classical and quantum SAT-UNSAT transitions of convex continuous satisfaction problems: Summary and discussions

-In this work, we investigated the convex continuous SAT-UNSAT transition of the fully connected spherical antiferromagnetic Hopfield model.
-Since the interaction potential has a quadratic form, the model can be easily analyzed by decomposing the potential into the normal vibration modes.
-We successfully characterized the criticality near the SAT-UNSAT transition point in terms of the condensation transition.
-The simplicity of the model also allowed us to investigate the quantum effects.
+In this work, we investigated the convex continuous SAT-UNSAT transition of a special case of the linearized perceptron.
+Since the interaction potential has a quadratic form, the model can be easily analyzed by expanding the potential by the normal modes.
+We successfully characterized the criticality near the SAT-UNSAT transition point.
+The simplicity of the model allows us to investigate the quantum effects, which have not been fully investigated before.
 We found different critical behaviors from those of the classical model.
 In particular, the susceptibility of the order parameter diverges logairthmically when approaching the transition point from the UNSAT side.
-This is qualitatively different behavior from that of the classical model where the power-law divergence is observed.
+This is qualitatively different behavior from that of the classical model, where the power-law divergence is observed.
 Finally, we investigated the model with the random field.
-We found different values of the critical exponent from those of classical and quantum models.
-Interestingly, we found a smaller critical exponent of the minimal eigenvalue than that of the classical model, suggesting that the random field accelerates the relaxation.
-Further studies about this point would be beneficial.
+We found different critical exponents from both the classical and quantum models.

+There are still several important points that deserve further investigation.
+Here we give a tentative list: \begin{itemize} \item The dynamics of the linearized perceptron has been already well investigated~\cite{hertz1989dynamics,cun1991,watkin1993}.
+Furthermore, the simplicity of the model may allow us to derive a full dynamical solution as done for the $p$-spin spherical models~\cite{cugliandolo1993analytical,cugliandolo1995full}.
+It would be interesting to revisit these results and compare them with recent numerical simulations of particle systems near the jamming (SAT-UNSAT) transition point~\cite{ikeda2020universal,nishikawa2021relaxation,nishikawa2022relaxation}.

+\item We found that $D(\omega)$ has a finite gap for $\hbar>0$, which has not been reported before~\cite{franz2019impact}.
+It is interesting to investigate how this gap affects the low temperature behavior, in particular, the temperature dependence of the specific heat.

+\item In this work, we considered the quadratic cost function Eq.~(\ref{102404_16Aug22}).
+A natural generalization is to consider the $p$-body interaction as in the case of the $p$-spin spherical model~\cite{crisanti1992sphericalp,castellani2005spin}:

+By analogy from the $p$-spin spherical mode, we expect that the model exhibits the one-step (or higher) replica symmetric breaking (1RSB) for $p>2$~\cite{castellani2005spin}.
+Thus, the phase diagram of the model is more similar to that of the structural glasses~\cite{cavagna2009supercooled,charbonneau2014fractal}.
+It would be interesting to investigate how the 1RSB transition affects the SAT-UNSAT transition. \end{itemize}

 \acknowledgments This project has received JSPS KAKENHI Grant Numbers 21K20355.